JuanModzelewski/Calorie-tracker/README.md

     - Select either Automatic Deploys or Manual Deploys and click Deploy Branch.
 6. Once deployment has been completed, click View to view the deployed project.

-- The live link is [KeyBoard Hero](https://calorie-tracker-0245c5ccb0dc.herokuapp.com/)
+- The live link is [Calorie Tracker](https://calorie-tracker-0245c5ccb0dc.herokuapp.com/)

 ## Credits